There are numerous things that can increase website’s exposure.

-One of the best tools on the market is MozBar.
+One of the best tools online is MozBar.
 It’s also free to use.

 When you install this chrome plug-in, it will appear in top right corner of your browser.
 You will instantly be able to assess a website determining whether this is the right thing for you.
 That way, if you don’t like the number, you can pass on certain opportunity.